 Do you have enough money in your budget to give gifts the way you want?
-If you’re working with a fixed number then you’ll have to borrow from different categories to make things work.
+If you’re working with a fixed number, then you’ll have to borrow from different categories to make things work.
 Can you make a homemade gift for grandparents and move that money to the kids’ budget?
-Are you able to do an inexpensive family outing in lieu of an expensive gift for your child’s birthday?
+Are you able to do an inexpensive family outing instead of an expensive gift for your child’s birthday?

 6. Get the whole family on board

 Sometimes a large portion of a family’s gift giving budget is taken up by ‘obligatory’ gifts for extended family or friends.
-If you’re choosing to limit your gift spending going forward, chances are these areas will need some cutting.
+If you’re choosing to limit your gift spending in the future, chances are these areas will need some cutting.
 Now is the time to have these discussions with relatives, rather than closer to the holidays.

 You could suggest a family gift exchange where everyone brings only one gift, or only buying for the family’s children.
-As for your immediate family, if there’s going to be major changes you should talk about that now too.
-Let kids know in advance so their expectations can be managed, and have a talk with your partner about creative ways to give gifts to each other.
+As for your immediate family, if there are going to be major changes, you should talk about that now too.
+Let kids know in advance so their expectations can be managed, and talk with your partner about creative ways to give each other gifts.

 7. Make it happen

 Now that you have a gift giving budget set for your family, you have to actually stick to it.
-You might find it helpful to break down your budget further so you have it separated between holidays.
-Planning ahead rather than last minute shopping will help you take better advantage of sales, but don’t buy things too far ahead for everyone.
+You might find it helpful to further break down your budget, so you have it separated between holidays.
+Planning ahead rather than last-minute shopping will help you take better advantage of sales, but don’t buy things too far ahead for everyone.